Solution Patterns

 When a user wants to sign in, the app sends them to the identity product.
 The product shows the sign-in, sign-up, and recovery screens, then sends the user back signed in.
 Because the app never sees the user's password, this is the simplest security posture and the quickest path to a working sign-in.

 The pattern covers sign-in, sign-up, recovery, additional-permission requests with consent screens, hosted-page branding, and signing the user out.
 It fits web apps, single-page apps, and mobile apps.
 The main trade-off is that the user has to leave the app for a hosted page.
-This can feel jarring inside a native mobile app or a heavily branded web experience, and UI customization is limited to what the hosted pages expose.
+This can feel disruptive inside a native mobile app or a heavily branded web experience, and UI customization is limited to what the hosted pages expose.

 This pattern is typically built with a standard sign-in library or an SDK provided by the identity product.
 The underlying handshake is well-specified and not worth hand-rolling.